When Notifications Rule Your Day

 - Improve your sleep

 A digital detox also helps you reconnect with the people around you.
 Spending more time offline can deepen relationships, improve communication, and make life feel more satisfying.
-There are various digital detox programs available, each designed to help individuals reduce screen time, manage their technology use, and restore balance in their daily lives.
+Various digital detox approaches are available, each designed to help individuals reduce screen time, manage their technology use, and restore balance in their daily lives.

 Paola’s Story: From Overwhelmed to In Control